Pressio/SHAW/README.md

 - [meshing](./meshing)
 - [Python scripts for processing and workflows](./python_scripts)

+# Prerequisites
+To build and use the code, you need to have CMake, serial C, C++ and Fortran compilers, as well as Python>3.6 with at least the following packages: matplotlib, numpy, scipy, yaml.

 # Building
 Here is a step-by-step guide on how to build/install all TPLs needed and the code.

 ## Step 1: set basic environment
 To simplify the process, define the following env variables: